SURGICAL ORTHODONTICS

 Holbert Family Orthodontics has experience in working collaboratively with other dental health providers to care for patients with surgical orthodontic needs.
 After your initial consultation, your treatment options will be discussed and we will partner with you in helping you achieve an optimal functional bite and cosmetic results.

-If you have any questions about the function of your jaw, your bite or obstructive sleep apnea, contact our office in Richmond, VA at (804) 270-7824 or our New Kent office at (804) 966-3030.
+If you have questions about your jaw, bite, or obstructive sleep apnea, our team is here to help.
+Call our Richmond office at (804) 270-7824 or our New Kent office at (804) 966-3030 to learn more or schedule a consultation.